dpmumme12/VirtualMarket/README.md

       - `UserProfile.js` - Script for the 'Profile.html' template.
     - `template/auctions` - Contains all html files for the app.
       - `CompanyPage.html` - The company page for a stock showing all of the data for the company and where a user can buy/sell the stock.
+      - `email_message.txt` - The text to included in the email.
       - `index.html` - Homepage that shows the users balance as well as their current investments and transaction history.
       - `layout.html` - The base template that all other templates extend.
       - `Login.html` - The login page where a user can sign into their account.